bangadang/stackIT/FS25/Dataengineering.md

 	- information resource represented as graphs, terms as nodes and semantic relation as branches
 	- very costly and virtually not used in IR

-### Text preprocessing for unstructured text representations
-- text is represented as unoredred set of terms (BoW) and has to be preprocessed:
- 1. extracting pure textual content (e.g., from HTML, PDF, Word)
-2. language detection , Optional – if you’re dealing with multilingual document collections
-3.  tokenization (separating text into character sequences)
-4. morphological normalization (lemmatization or stemming)
-5. stopword removal
-- after preprocessing the text/document is ready to be indexed

-### Normalization (of tokens)
-- Error/Spelling correction
-- making all letters lower case (case folding)
-- word disambiguation
-- morpholocigal normalization by reducing different forms of the same word into a common representative form
-	- inflectional normalization (houses to house, tried to try,)
-	- derivational normalization (destruction to destroy) most IR system do not erform derivational norm.

 ### Expansion  of the query
 - use alternate form of the query words
 	- query: window search: window, Windows, windows

-### Stopword removal
-- removal of semantically poor terms such as articles, prepositions, conjunctions, pronouns etc.
-- stopwords add nothing to the relevancy/meaning of a document
-- the removal reduces the size of the vocabulary

 ### general IR model
 1. representation of a raw **query** text to be used for matching against documents in the collection